Sustainable Salmo is a planning process to update the Village’s Official Community Plan in a way that is sustainable and inclusive.

 This document integrates the results of an extensive public consultation process that began on Canada Day last year and included a community survey, lifestyle photo contest, survey, asset mapping, video, and four public workshops.

-The List of Substantive Changes Between Drafts document outlines 11 major changes that came about through the recent public input and open house period.
+The List of Substantive Changes Between Drafts document outlines the major changes that came about through the public input and open house period.

 A colour copy of the draft document at first reading will be made available to any resident of Salmo upon request.
 After 1st reading, the formal public notification to property owners will begin.